tmarfil/nginx_on_ecs_fargate/README.md

 aws ecs register-task-definition --cli-input-json file://my-fargate-task.json
 ```

 #### 2.5.
-Create an ECS Fargate Service
+Create an ECS Service

-Now, create an ECS Fargate Service to run and maintain your desired number of tasks:
+Now, create an ECS Service to run and maintain your desired number of tasks:

 ```bash
 aws ecs create-service \